A Day in the Life of a Wildcrafter: Hawthorne

 We have been watching the hawthornes all year.
 The tree of May, they bloom bursts of white delight in the late spring, beneath which fairies are said to dream in the old Gaelic traditions.
 When they were in full blossom I gently cut away some of the rosy flowers and leaves, which would be made into sweet, flavonoid-rich tincture for needy capillaries and wanting vessels.

 Hawthorne is in the rose and apple family, and it’s obvious: the flowers mimic creamy mini ornamental roses while the seeds hold the same toxic Snow-White compound as their fruity cousins: cyanide.
 In my understanding, it’s about as big of a deal to consume a hawthorne as it is to eat an apple.
 Strain out or spit out the seeds, and you’re fine.

-Their medicine is sweet, tonic, and red, astringent and life-filled, bioavailable to the cardiovascular system and generous in antioxidants.
-Compounds from hawthorne are used to create some pharmaceutical heart medicines and have been touted for their safety, effectiveness and lack of herb-drug contraindications.
-They are considered an adaptogen for the heart, with that mystical phyto-ability to lower blood pressure or raise it as needed, and to aid the cardiac area of the body to do its best job pumping, distributing, and nourishing the blood.
+Their quality is sweet, tonic, and red, astringent and life-filled, bioavailable to the cardiovascular system and generous in antioxidants.
+Certain compounds from hawthorne are used to create some pharmaceutical heart medications and have been touted for their reliability and lack of herb-drug contraindications.
+They are considered an adaptogen for the heart, with that mystical phyto-ability to adjust and calibrate blood pressure as needed, and to aid the cardiac area of the body to do its best job pumping, distributing, and nourishing the blood.